hedgehog-menn/nthu-fall2025-pba-final-project/README.md

 Initial exploratory analysis revealed consistent engagement patterns across users.
-Listening time, skip rate, and songs played per day were similar across age groups, genders, and device types.
-For example, the median daily listening time ranged from 150–161 minutes across age groups, while skip rates hovered around 30% regardless of subscription type.
-This indicates that engagement behavior is relatively stable across user demographics and usage context
+Listening time, skip rate, and songs played per day were similar across age groups, genders, subscription plans, and device types.
+For example, the median daily listening time ranged narrowly between approximately 150 and 161 minutes across age groups, indicating that users, regardless of demographic background, spend a comparable amount of time on the platform.
+Similarly, skip rates clustered around 30 percent across all subscription types, suggesting that the tendency to skip songs is not strongly influenced by whether users are on Free, Premium, Family, or Student plans.

+Insights from the data visualizations further reinforce the conclusion that engagement behavior is largely stable across usage contexts.
+Boxplots comparing listening time and songs played per day across device types show nearly identical medians for desktop, mobile, and web users, with substantial variation occurring within each group rather than between groups.
+This pattern indicates that individual listening habits dominate engagement behavior, while demographic characteristics and access context play a secondary role.

 ------------------------------------------------------------------------